Explicit rank bounds for cyclic covers: Essential surfaces and essential intersections

 \begin{dfn} Let $S$ be an orientable surface with no $2$-sphere components.
 If $K$ is a polyhedron, we will say a map $f\co K \to S$ is \textit{$\pi_1$-injective} if on each component $K_0$ the induced map on $\pi_1 K_0$ is injective, and \textit{large} if this map has nonabelian image.

 If $A \subset S$ is a subsurface, we will say $A$ is \textit{incompressible} if no component of $A$ is a disk and the inclusion map $A\to S$ is $\pi_1$-injective.
-A \textit{redundant} component $A_0$ of an incompressible subsurface $A$ is homotopic in $S$ into another component of $A$.
+A component $A_0$ of an incompressible subsurface $A$ is \textit{redundant} if its inclusion map is homotopic in $S$ into another component of $A$.
 We say $A \subset S$ is \textit{irredundant} if it is incompressible and has no redundant components.

-If $A$ is a compact orientable surface, we will refer to the union of the components of $A$ with negative Euler characteristic as the \textit{large part} $A_{\call}$, and to the union of the cores of the remaining annular components as the \textit{small part} $A_{\cals}$ of $A$. \end{dfn}
+If $A$ is a compact orientable surface, we will refer to the union of the components of $A$ with negative Euler characteristic as the \textit{large part} $A_{\call}$, and to the union of the core circles of the remaining annular components as the \textit{small part} $A_{\cals}$ of $A$.
+(Note that $A_{\call}\cup A_{\cals}$ is properly contained in $A$.)\end{dfn}

 \begin{remark} If $A$ and $B$ are orientable surfaces and $h\co A \to B$ is a $\pi_1$-injective map, then $h(A_{\call})\subset B_{\call}$. \end{remark}